PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/AlphaCrobatHunter.md

 The program will repeatedly enter the cave, navigate to the alpha Crobat, and reset.
 If the program finds a shiny, it still stop and go to the Switch home to freeze the game.

+This program will stop on *any* shiny, not just the Crobat.

 ## Options